shreyasat27/qml_30/README.md

 # Quantum Machine Learning_30
-It is a 30day QML challenge organised by @quantumcomputingindia (I've shared some of the models that I worked on) The continuous day updates with the daily resources have been shared on my Twitter handle @yyykkk27
+It is a 30day QML challenge organised by @quantumcomputingindia.
+The continuous day updates with the daily resources have been shared on my Twitter handle @yyykkk27 and MWedium account https://medium.com/@shreyasatsangi27